awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

        + If you specified `S3` for *artifacts\-type*, valid values include `ZIP` and `NONE`\.
 To create a ZIP file that contains the build output, use `ZIP`\.
 To create a folder that contains the build output, use `NONE`\.
 The default value is `NONE`\.
    + For the required `cache` object, information about this build project's cache settings\.
 For information, see [Build Caching](build-caching.md)\.
 These settings include the following\.
      + *cache\-type*: Required value\.
 Valid values are `S3`, `NO_CACHE`, or `LOCAL_CACHE`\.
-     + *cache\-location*: Required value unless you set *CacheType* to `NONE`\.
+     + *cache\-location*: Required value only if you set *CacheType* to `S3`\.
 If you specified Amazon S3 for *CacheType*, this is the ARN of the Amazon S3 bucket and the path prefix\.
 For example, if your Amazon S3 bucket name is `my-bucket`, and your path prefix is `build-cache`, then acceptable formats for your *CacheLocation* are `my-bucket/build-cache` or `arn:aws:s3:::my-bucket/build-cache`\.
      + *cache\-mode*: Required value if you set *CacheType* to `LOCAL`\.
 You can specify one or more of the following local cache modes: `LOCAL_SOURCE_CACHE`, `LOCAL_DOCKER_LAYER_CACHE`, `LOCAL_CUSTOM_CACHE`\.
 **Note**
 `LOCAL_DOCKER_LAYER_CACHE` mode is available for Linux only\.
 If you choose it, your project must run in privileged mode\.